TRC-TheRoboticsClub/Daily-Updates-Tracker/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.

 ---

-Replace placeholders like `yourusername` and `your-repository` with your actual GitHub username and repository name.
-Save this content to a `README.md` file in your project directory.